-Title IX (20 U.S.C. § 1681 et. seq; 34 C.F.R. § 106.1 et. seq) and California state law prohibit harassment on the basis of sex.
+Title IX (20 U.S.C. § 1681 et. seq; 34 C.F.R.
+Part 106) and California state law prohibit harassment on the basis of sex.
 In accordance with these existing laws, discrimination on the basis of sex in education institutions is prohibited.
 All persons, regardless of sex, are afforded equal rights and opportunities and freedom from unlawful discrimination in education programs or activities conducted by CCS.